 There is really no such thing as a 'typical day' at Robert Bosch College, but you will establish certain routines.
 For many students the day starts with a morning routine including study or exercise.
-Breakfast is served from 7:00-8:15, and classes are held from 8:30 until lunch.
-After lunch there are more classes and then after the last block, students may participate in CAS activities, Global Affairs and / or other community events.
-The evening meal is served from 17:30 to 19:00.
+Breakfast is served from 7:00 - 8:00, and classes are held from 8:00 until lunch.
+After lunch there is one more class and starting after this last block, students may participate in CAS activities, Global Affairs and / or other community events.
+The evening meal is served from 18:00 to 19:00.
 Afterwards students have time to study or participate in further activities.